Program Learning Outcomes

 - Demonstrate a working knowledge of available written and electronic Bible study tools.

-- Produce undergraduate college level written research in biblical-related topic areas.
+- Produce undergraduate level written research in biblical-related topic areas.

 - Effectively communicate biblical truths in teaching settings.